IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant/README.md

 # if you are using single node comment "bash load_deepvariant.sh" in the below script
 source setup.sh
 ```
-Note: It takes ~25 mins to create docker image.
+Note: It takes ~30 mins to create docker image.
 It might break installation, because of your proxy settings.
-[Follow](https://docs.docker.com/network/proxy/) instructions to build image using proxy.
+Example to provide proxy for building a docker image is shown in the setup.sh file.
+[Follow](https://docs.docker.com/network/proxy/) instructions for more details.

 ### 5. Run the following script after the image is loaded on all the compute nodes listed in hostfile.
 Usage: sh run_pipline.sh <#ranks> <#ppn>